-- A national campaign in Egypt increased the awareness and use of oral rehydration therapy, reducing infant deaths due to diarrhea by 82% between 1982 and 1989. - A government-sponsored "100% condom program" in Thailand targeted commercial sex workers to help prevent the spread of HIV/AIDS.
-The effort led to an 80% reduction in HIV cases among high-risk populations in 2001 compared with 1991, preventing nearly 200,000 new cases. - A regional polio elimination effort begun in 1985 reached almost every child in Latin America and the Caribbean.
-Polio is no longer a public health threat in the Western Hemisphere.
+- A government-sponsored "100% condom program" in Thailand targeted commercial sex workers to help prevent the spread of HIV/AIDS.
+The effort led to an 80% reduction in HIV cases among high-risk populations in 2001 compared with 1991, preventing nearly 200,000 new cases. - In India, more than 300,000 people per year were saved from going blind due to a comprehensive cataract surgery program.